evanx/resplit/README.md

 See https://redis.io/commands/lpush

-We must use `RPOP` to pop lines from the tail:
+We must use `RPOP` to pop lines from the tail e.g. for further processing of the imported lines.
 ```
 $ redis-cli rpop $redisKey
 "line 1"